-If you need to print out flyers, processes office work claims, or produce hard-copy documents, having a printer that can multitask different jobs is invaluable for a small business.
-Since there may be a few employees who may need to share this printer, it should be able to handle a high amount of pages at an affordable cost, and without constantly running out of ink.
+If you need to print out flyers, process office work claims, or produce hard-copy documents, having a printer that can multitask different jobs is invaluable for a small business.
+Since there may be a few employees who may need to share this printer, the best small business printer should be able to handle a high amount of pages at an affordable cost and without constantly running out of ink.
 Pages should print quickly, and these printers should have additional features like duplex printing or an automatic document feeder that can help simplify your workload.

-We've tested over 35 printers and below are our recommendations for the best printers for small businesses you can buy.
+We've tested over 55 printers, and below are our recommendations for the best small business printer you can buy.
 You can also check out our recommendations for the best all-in-one printers, the best home printers, and the best photo printers.

 Our recommendations above are what we think are currently the best printers for small businesses for most people.
 We factor in the price, feedback from our visitors, and availability.

 If you would like to do the work of choosing yourself, here's the list of all our printer reviews.
 Be careful not to get too caught up in the details.
 While no printer is perfect for every use, most are good enough to please almost everyone, and the differences are often not noticeable unless you really look for them.